fax4ever/nlp-projects/README.md

 Frequency vector having the size of the vocabulary of the claims (relation types)

-6. Categorical inputs for type / category / subcategories
+6. Categorical inputs for category > subcategories

-We can map those as numbers bet 0 and the size of all possible values - 1
+We can map those as numbers bet 0 and the size of all possible values - 1.
+Since subcategories determines the category, we want to order the subcategories so that subcategories of the same category will be contiguous.
+In this way with a single number we can denote the two fields in a single shot!
+This is the table of the categories / subcategories: [categories.md](generated/categories.md)

+7. Boolean input for type

+Since we have only two types of type: entity vs concept.
+We want to produce a boolean value for each entity to pass to the NN.

 ### The idea of multi modal NN